rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 ## Small force approximation

 What happens when the force is small, such that $\beta b f << 1$?
-The average end-to-end distance $\langle x \rangle \sim 0$.
 The Taylor expansion of the hyperbolic cotangent about zero is:

 $$\coth(\alpha) = \frac{1}{\alpha} + \frac{\alpha}{3} + \mathcal{O}(\alpha^3).$$